port-labs/port-docs/docs/self-service-actions/github-workflow/examples/scaffold-repositories-using-cookiecutter.md

 * `PORT_CLIENT_SECRET` - Port Client Secret [learn more](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#get-api-token)

 2. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new);
-3. Create a blueprint at Port with the following properties:
+3. Create a Port blueprint with the following properties:
 >**Note** Keep in mind this can be any blueprint you would like and this is just an example
 ```json
 {